learn-co-curriculum/dsc-visualizing-time-series-data-lab/README.md

 This plot helps us identify clear outliers in certain years!

-## Grouping and Visualizing time-series Data
+## Grouping and Visualizing time series data

 Now, let's group data by year and create a line plot for each year for direct comparison.
 You'll regroup data per year using `Pandas.grouper()`.